 - To investigate security, health & safety incidents.

 Recorded images are held for up to 30 days and then destroyed.
-Any CCTV footage identified as relevant to a formally reported incident may be retained for 65 days.
+Any CCTV footage identified as relevant to a formally reported incident may be retained for longer.
 Any CCTV footage identified as relevant to a formally reported incident involving a minor is retained for up to 18 years from the date of the reported incident (where an investigation or claim arising from such a reported incident takes longer than 18 years to be processed, the CCTV footage identified as relevant to that incident may be retained for longer than 18 years).

 These records will not be shared with third parties unless there is suspicion of a crime, in which case we may be required to share your information to comply with our legal and regulatory obligations.
 This may then be shared with An Garda Síochana or other competent authorities.